NgModules help organize an application into cohesive blocks of functionality.

 user property from the service.

-We've defined and used the service.
-Now we provide it for all components to use by
+You've defined and used the service.
+Now to provide it for all components to use,

 providers property in the

 Import supporting modules